Park Su-geun: Artistic Style

-Park also produced prints, watercolours, drawings, and illustrations throughout his career.
+Park also produced prints, watercolors, drawings, and illustrations throughout his career.

 While Park Su-geun's themes and subjects of painting were of the common and ordinary, his artistic creativity and contribution to modern Korean art history is thought to be unique, especially as many other contemporary artists were experimenting with and even imitating Western subjects and styles of painting.